camunda/camunda-platform-helm/README.md

 ## Versioning

-Camunda Platform 8 Helm chart versions are only aligned with the **minor version** of [Camunda Platform 8](https://github.com/camunda/camunda-platform).
+The Camunda Platform 8 Helm chart version follows the same schema and schedule as the [Camunda Platform 8 apps](https://github.com/camunda/camunda-platform).
 For more details, please read the [Camunda Platform 8 Helm chart versioning](./charts/camunda-platform/README.md).

 ## Releasing